 Chronic hepatitis B or C can often lead to more serious health problems.
 Because the virus affects the liver, people with chronic hepatitis B or C are at risk for:

 - chronic liver disease

-When the liver stops functioning normally, liver failure can occur.
+When your liver stops functioning normally, liver failure can occur.
 Complications of liver failure include:

 - bleeding disorders

 - increased blood pressure in portal veins that enter your liver, known as portal hypertension

 - kidney failure

-- hepatic encephalopathy, which can involve fatigue, memory loss, and diminished mental abilities due to the build up of toxins that
+- hepatic encephalopathy, which can involve fatigue, memory loss, and diminished mental abilities due to the buildup of toxins, like ammonia, that affect brain function

 - hepatocellular carcinoma, which is a form of liver cancer